leovandriel/chat-demo/README.md

 Chat Demo
 =========

-This is a demo for a chat agent that answers questions based on documents, using document embeddings (Chroma) and an LLM (LangChain), and supporting multiple LLM APIs (OpenAI, Cohere, Anthropic, Google Palm)
+This is a demo for a chat agent that answers questions based on documents, using document embeddings (Chroma) and an LLM (LangChain), and supporting multiple LLM APIs (OpenAI, Cohere, Anthropic, Google Palm, VertexAI)

 # Usage